Changissnz/selfinterest/README.md

 does not inherit knowledge of the manner, only perhaps a compass of morality that accepts the manner.
 The style is a cultural design, and so too must be the manner because the manner is a preferred style for the conceptual ideal it is to represent.
-Self-interest, as a force for the will of the human, synonymously the "social creature", has the tendency to choose mannerism over their own originality, when the objective is to represent rather than discover, to uphold the legacy rather than re-design, and to value the
+Self-interest, as a force for the will of the human being, synonymously the "social creature", has the tendency to choose mannerism over their own originality, when the objective is to represent rather than discover, to uphold the legacy rather than re-design, and to value the